cosandr/go-check-updates/README.md

 - `202` update queued
 - `500` something went wrong server side, `Error` is included in response with more details

+## Websocket

+Requires web server (daemon or systemd mode).
+Connect to `/ws` endpoint to receive data (same as the JSON file) when the cache file is updated.

 ## Known Issues

 - Is `/tmp/` a good place?